femiguez/apsimx/README.md

 https://www.apsim.info/Products/Downloads.aspx

 If you need other R packages to interact with the previous version(s) of APSIM (7.x) try 'APSIM' and 'apsimr'.
+This package does not fully replace the functionality in those packages.
+It does have similar functions as in 'apsimr', but they are completely re-written.

 If you want to install this package from github try in R: